 - Company website.
 Posting a JD on a company website makes it look more authentic and is also a great way to make a first good impression on the candidate

-How to choose the right channel to post the job description
+How to choose the right channel to post a job description

 The consequences of making the wrong choice are more damaging than the effectiveness of choosing the right channels.
 Below I have listed a few metrics that you can use while checking to see which channels are the most useful for you-